 In many states, including New Hampshire and Rhode Island, the fault can be shared between the at-fault driver and the injured individual.
 That means that even if you’re partially at fault, you may still be able to assert a legal claim.

 No-fault states like Massachusetts handle car accident claims very differently.
 The injured driver will file with their own insurance company for coverage after an accident, regardless of who caused the crash.
 There are, however, some situations where the other driver’s insurance company will be involved because the accident is very serious.

-If you or a loved one has been involved in a serious accident, regardless of whether you live in a fault or no-fault state, having an auto accident attorney on your side can be extremely helpful.
-Schedule a case evaluation with Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.
+If you or a loved one has been involved in a serious accident, regardless of whether you live in a fault or no-fault state, contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.